 Definitions of placebos and comparators used for clinical trials

-When you’re classifying placebos and comparators for the purposes of the Tariff - in particular Chapter 30 - you may come across certain specific terms.
-Some examples are listed below.
+When you’re classifying placebos and comparators for the purposes of the Trade Tariff - in particular Chapter 30 - you may come across certain specific terms.
+Here are 4 examples.

 A chemically defined substance, a chemically defined group of substances, such as alkaloids, polyphenols or anthocyanins, or a plant extract.
 Active substances must have medicinal properties to prevent or treat specific diseases and ailments, or their symptoms.